TexasInstruments/edgeai-tidl-tools/test/reports/README.md

 - **\<Operators\>** - Each operator has a dedicated sheet highlighting its attributes, shapes, pass/fail and TIDL offload information

 ## Additional Resources
-- [Supported Operators](../operators.md): List of operators supported by TIDL
+- [Supported Operators](../../docs/operators.md): List of operators supported by TIDL
+- [TIDL Unit Test Framework](../tidl_unit/README.md): Learn about the pytest-based framework used to generate these reports